 It’s Tatort time

 Tatort (which means crime scene) is a German detective show that’s been running since November 1970 and has become cult viewing every Sunday at 8.15pm.
 The theme tune is a true seventies cop show classic composed by German jazz legend Klaus Doldinger with German pop legend Udo Lindenberg on drums.
-The fact producers haven’t changed or updated anything about the opening sequence is testament to the series’ cult status.
+The fact producers haven’t changed or updated anything about the opening sequence is a testament to the series’ cult status.

 Mostly excellent – sometimes not